PNNL-Comp-Mass-Spec/PHRP/README.md

 Optionally use `/O` to specify the output directory
 * If omitted, the output file will be created in the same directory as the input file

+Optionally use `/BaseName` (or `/B`) to define the base name for the output files
+* If omitted, the base name will be auto-defined based on the input file name
+* For MaxQuant and MSFragger results, if the input file has multiple datasets, the base name will be either the base name defined by `/BaseName` or the longest string in common for the dataset names
+* This parameter should not be used when the input file spec is a wildcard

 Use `/S` to process all valid files in the input directory and subdirectories
 * Include a number after `/S` (like `/S:2`) to limit the level of subdirectories to examine